hashiharis/codeworks/tip-calculator-app-main/README.md

 ### What I learned

 Through this project, I learned to apply Prototypal inheritance, I tried to design multiple classes using constructor.
 The tip calculator app is designed in a way, to learn the Javascript OOP's and inheritance concepts.
-Apart from vannilla JS, tried to apply ES6+ syntax as much as possible.
+Apart from vanilla JS, tried to apply ES6+ syntax as much as possible.

 ### Useful resources